 Groovy & Rhythmic.
+7-time Rhythm of Gospel Award Nominee.
 Seasoned from the Caribbean to the US & Beyond!

 As a caribbean american man, I know the value and importance of a groovy, bass line!
 I'll write you a bass line that supports and gives your song its own identification.
 I will help you create memorable moments in your listener's mind with my guitar chords, riffs, bends, and licks.
 From the old-school to the modern styles I know how to balance serving a song with the simplest foundation to playing technical ascending lines that peak with a chord progression that requires a multi-register sonic statement!.